lavy91/appstore-simulation-task/README.md

 1.	uId - a user ID string (unique).
 2.	storeId - version ID string (unique).
 3.	action - an action attributed to the user.
 Actions are either active (e.g. scrolling the page) or passive, in which case they reflect a state of the store for the user at a certain point in time (e.g. loading the store gallery).
+Possible actions include:
+-	serverInit - a request to load the store variation page (the variation is loaded in a browser).
+This action is prompted when a user clicks on the link that redirects to the test.
+Each user that clicks on the ad costs money for the client running the test.
+Note that clicking on an ad doesn’t guarantee that the user saw the page as he/she may close it before any assets are loaded.
+-	viewAppPage - indicates that a user was exposed to all “first impression” assets of the store.
+-	appRedirect - when a user clicks on the install/get button.
+-	appPageScroll - when a user scrolls the page vertically.
+-	galleryScroll - when a user scrolls the gallery (horizontally).
+-	rmd - “read more description” when a user opens the app description.
+-	openReviews - when a user opens the reviews section.

 4.	eventTime - timestamp for the action.

 The pipeline is comprised of 4 main parts: